Leadership Dialogues

 Practice

-Experiment in real time, build trust and reciprocity, and leave with the confidence and curiosity to keep learning through change.
+Through experimentation in real time, we learn by doing, build trust and reciprocity, and leave with the confidence and curiosity to keep learning as we navigate change.

 What You’ll Learn